(Last updated )

 While there is no escaping a year of hard work, you need to ensure that your hard work is directed in the right way.
 For the highest achievers, the path to success involved going beyond just note preparation and rote learning to working on your exam technique well ahead of assessment time.

 So, what does this look like?
-Well, while most students all ensured they prepared a concise set of notes for their subjects and understood them well, students who achieved an ATAR of 99+ had one thing in common – they completed practice exams for their subjects.
+Well, while most students all ensured they prepared a concise set of notes for their subjects and understood them well, students who achieved an ATAR of 99+ had one thing in common: they completed practice exams for their subjects.
 And, as your ATAR is the product of your performance across all your subjects, 88% of those students ensured they completed practice exams for all their subjects, Unsurprisingly, the fewer practice exams a student completed and the fewer subjects they maintained this practice for, the lower their ATAR was.

 From our data, it is clear that practice exams – particularly official exams set in prior years – provide the best bedrock for success at exam time.
 And this makes complete sense - practice exams help you to understand how examiners would and have assessed students previously, they allow you to discover patterns in questions and answers, and to refine your technique to ensure you complete exams within the allocated time.
 Practice makes perfect.

-Identify and address weaknesses
+3) Identify and fix weaknesses early

 While the saying goes that "practice makes perfect", everyone has a subject, topic or other miscellaneous trait or behaviour that could be improved.
 Whether that’s a particular subject, a specific topic or unit in Maths Methods or an issue such as suboptimal sleep patterns or exam anxiety.
 Although it may be difficult and uncomfortable at first, recognising and being aware of areas for improvement can be highly rewarding at exam time.